 I considered that.
 The way he had been joking with Clayton made them look like friends, not employer and employee, and hearing that Brian worked for the Holloway's wasn't what I had expected.
 "Wow."

 Nicole grinned.
 "It's a kick in the butt, isn’t it?
 Brian had experience with horses or something before he moved here, so the Holloway's hired him right away.
 Brian is a legal adult, so he can have a job without needing permission from his parents."

 I was even more curious now.
 “He is?
 A legal adult, I mean.
 How old is he?”

-“Hmm,” I muttered.
-Suddenly, I had a thought.
-“Nicole, where did Brian come from?
+“Hmm.”
+I wound my ponytail around my finger.
+“Where did Brian move from?
 Where did he live before this?”